 Like Hismile's whitening kit, your teeth should feel stronger after using this whitening formula due to the remineralising properties of the hydroxyapatite.

 If you have sensitive teeth but really want to whiten them, there are ways to do so without triggering any sensitivity.
 Whitening treatments specifically designed for sensitive teeth mean that you can get a brighter smile without any pain or discomfort.

 There are plenty of options you can try that are made specifically to give people with tooth sensitivity a brighter smile.
 In this article, we reviewed three options that we think are some of the best whitening for sensitive teeth options.
 You may want to try them out to see if they work for you.

 Hismile has a range of products all using its PAP+ formula, so you can choose which one works best for you.
-Not everyone has time to use a whitening kit, but you have the option of strips, toothpaste or even whitening powder to use with your regular toothpaste!
+Not everyone has time to use a whitening kit, but you have the option of strips or whitening powder to use with your regular toothpaste!

 You should always remember, however, that a healthy smile comes in many shades; your teeth don't need to be Hollywood white to be in tip-top condition.
 As long as you brush twice a day, floss at least once a day, and visit your dentist at least once a year, you should have a smile to be proud of.

 Why are my teeth sensitive to whitening?